-Course Advisory: SCC minimum English standard.
+Course Advisories: SCC minimum English and math standards.
 Study of the operation and maintenance of wastewater collection systems covering the design, construction and functioning of these systems.
 Two hours lecture.

 These courses, numbered 148, are courses of specialized interest centered on changing knowledge and important issues in the field.
 Announcements of Special Topics courses appear in the Schedule of Classes.
+Career Technical Education Division